 It seems that, overwhelmingly, music can impact how long a shopper stays in the store, how long they perceive they have been in the store, how much they buy, and how reasonable they believe the price to be.
-Creating the perfect playlist for your shopping demographic can greatly influence how new and returning customers perceive your products and services.
+Creating the perfect playlist with music for retail storesfor your shopping demographic can greatly influence how new and returning customers perceive your products and services.

 - The Psychology of Music: Why Music Plays a Big Role in What You Buy.
 MotiveMetrics Research.

 - Stores Are Using Music to Make You Spend More.
 (January 7, 2016).
 ThinkGrowth.org.